Hugh Thornton (gridiron football): Atlanta Falcons

 On March 21, 2017, Thornton signed with the Atlanta Falcons.
 On May 9, 2017, Thornton announced his retirement.

 Arizona Hotshots

 In 2019, Thornton came out of retirement and joined the Arizona Hotshots of the Alliance of American Football.
 He was placed on injured reserve on January 30, 2019.
 He was activated from injured reserve on March 13, 2019.

 Washington Redskins

 On July 31, 2019, Thornton signed with the Washington Redskins.
 He was waived on August 31, 2019.

 Calgary Stampeders

 On April 8, 2022, Thornton signed with the Calgary Stampeders of the Canadian Football League (CFL).
+He played in four games, all starts, for the Stampeders in 2022 and two games, all starts, in 2023.
+He spent time on injured reserve during both of his seasons in Calgary.

 Personal

 When Thornton was twelve years old, his mother and sister were murdered by his mother's ex-boyfriend in his childhood home in Jamaica.